-You might be tempted to put out emails all the time to maintain contact with your marketing list.
+You might be tempted to send out emails all the time to maintain contact with your email list of contacts.
 This is not the way forward.
 Instead, only send emails when you have something valuable to offer.
 This might be a promotion, it might be some expert industry advice, or it might just be to wish people a happy holiday.

 However, if you’re not adding some meaningful value to either the customer’s life or the relationship you have with them, it’s not worth it.